-America’s Space Program started in Hampton, at the NASA Langley Research Center.
-You can explore the early years of space exploration through current missions with a number of spacecraft artifacts and replicas that highlighted the evolution of spacecraft.
+America’s space program started in Hampton at the NASA Langley Research Center.
+Throughout the Center visitors can explore the early years of space exploration through current missions with a number of spacecraft artifacts and replicas that highlight the evolution of space flight.

 Apollo 12 Command Module

 Apollo 12 Command Module: Apollo 12 was the sixth crewed flight in the United States Apollo program to make it to space and the second to land on the Moon.
 On November 14, 1969, Apollo 12 launched from Kennedy Space Center, carrying astronauts Richard “Dick” Gordon, Alan Bean, and Charles “Pete” Conrad.
 The capsule weighed 13,500 pounds at launch, orbited the moon 31 times in 61.6 hours, and traveled 960,000 miles on its lunar mission.
 Apollo 12 returned to Earth on November 24, 1969, with a successful splashdown in the Pacific Ocean.

 Built in 1965, the simulator is a manned rocket-powered vehicle used to familiarize the Apollo astronauts with the handling characteristics of a lunar-landing vehicle.
 The simulator was built at Langley Research Center as part of the Lunar Landing Research Facility (LLRF) and is the original trainer used at the NASA Langley Research Center in the 1960s by Neil Armstrong, Edwin “Buzz” Aldrin, and 22 other astronauts who were preparing for their trip to the moon.
 The simulator, which weighs in at a hefty 8,900 pounds, allowed astronauts to experience piloting problems they would encounter in the last 150 feet of descent to the surface of the moon.

 This Gemini test capsule was designed to hold two astronauts.
 It was used by all of the Gemini astronauts for training in water emergency escape procedures.